-- The RISC iX documentation consists of: - RISC iX Release Notice Read this notice first for details of the latest software release not covered in the main documentation. - R140 Operations Guide You are currently reading this document.
-It tells you all about the operation of the hardware and software of your workstation. - RISC iX User Guide This is a guide to the RISC iX operating system.
-Read this to find out more about RISC iX, including the X Window System and the Network File System (NFS). - If a desktop has been supplied with your system you will also receive relevant desktop documentation.

-RISC OS documentation

-The RISC OS documentation consists of:

-- Archimedes 400 Series Welcome Guide Read this guide only if you intend to use the RISC OS operating system.
-The Welcome Guide is an introduction to RISC OS, and to the Archimedes computer. - Archimedes 400 Series User Guide Read this to find out about the RISC OS operating system.
-This guide is a full user guide for the operating system and applications suite. - The Archimedes Series BBC Basic Guide This is a complete guide to the BBC Basic language running under the RISC OS operating system.
+Documentation package Your workstation is supplied with two operating systems: the RISC is operating system and Acorn's proprietary operating system RISC OS.
+You will have received sets of documentation for both operating systems, buy you only need read the RISC OS documentation (see box below) if you ar going to use the RISC OS operating system.
+The RISC iX documentation consists of: RISC iX documentation • RISC iX Release Notice - Read this notice first for details of the later software release not covered in the main documentation. • R140 Operations Guide - You are currently reading this document.
+It tells you all about the operation of the hardware and software of your workstation. • RISC iX User Guide - This is a guide to the RISC iX operating system.
+Read this to find out more about RISC iX, including the X Window System and the Network File System (NFS). • If a desktop has been supplied with your system you will also receive relevant desktop documentation.
+RISC OS documentation The RISC OS documentation consists of: • Archimedes 400 Series Welcome Guide - Read this guide only if you intend to use the RISCOS operating system.
+The Welcome Guide is an introduction to RISCOS, and to the Archimedes computer.
+Archimedes 400 Series User Guide - Read this to find out about the RISC OS operating system.
+This guide is a full user guide for the operating system and applications suite. • The Archimedes Series BBC Basic Guide - This is a complete guide to the BBC Basic language running under the RISC OS operating system.